Chilled Sampling for Uncertainty Quantification: A Motivation From A Meteorological Inverse Problem: General Framework and Objectives

-In an evaluation context, we generally have at our disposal the true parameter $\boldsymbol{ \theta}^\star$, which has generated the observation $\mathbf{y}$, \eg, in the context of synthetic data provided by a NWP model simulation.
-A common criterion to compare the accuracy of optic-flow estimates is the average endpoint error (EPE)~\cite{Butler:ECCV:2012}.
-Endpoints errors are defined as $\|\psi(\boldsymbol{\theta^\star})- \psi( \boldsymbol{\hat \theta} )\|_2$ for $\psi$ in the set $\mathcal{P}(\Omega)$ of functions gathering the bi-variate components of the displacement field $\mathbf{d}$, \ie, To jointly assess the accuracy of the optical flow estimates and the performance of the uncertainty quantification, we evaluate the endpoint errors, averaged on a sub-domain $\Omega$ of the image grid $\Omega_m$, and weighted by a function ${w}:\mathcal{P}(\Omega) \to \Rr_+$
+In an evaluation context, we generally have at our disposal the true parameter $\boldsymbol{ \theta}^\star$, which has generated the observation $\mathbf{y}$, \eg, in the context of synthetic data provided by a NWP model simulation. \\ We propose a criteria to jointly assess the accuracy of the estimate $\boldsymbol{\hat \theta}$ and the performance of the uncertainty quantification procedures proposed in the next sections.
+For the meteorological problem under consideration, the $\boldsymbol{\hat \theta}$ components will be the bi-variate AMV estimates associated with the spatial coordinates of the two-dimensional domain $\Omega$, while the errors will be the AMV endpoint errors (EPE).
+The norm of these errors will be weighted by a function ${w}:\mathcal{P}(\Omega) \to \Rr_+$, designed as a non-increasing function of the expected error ${\mathcal{E}}_{\mu,\boldsymbol{\hat \theta}}(\psi)$.
+Averaging these weighted error norms over the linear test functions $\psi \in \mathcal{P}(\Omega)$ will lead to the following assessment criterion